-Management expects staffing, salaries, and fringe benefits to remain relatively stable in fiscal year 2023.
 The Station has no long-term debt.
-The cost of maintenance and replacement of equipment and software likely presents the Station's most significant known financial challenge.
-Station management is also monitoring the expected demolition of the Walker Tower dormitory on the University of Oklahoma Campus and the possible turnpike expansion project in central Oklahoma and how those will affect its 106.3 FM infrastructure.
+The cost of maintenance and replacement of equipment and software likely presents the Station's most significant known financial challenge related to expenses.
+Station management is also monitoring the expected demolition of the Walker Tower dormitory on the University of Oklahoma Norman Campus in 2025 and the turnpike expansion project in central Oklahoma and how those will affect its 106.3 FM infrastructure.
 Currently, the Station's Norman transmitter tower is located on or near the projected path of a turnpike extension and the Station's small tower for studio transmission link (STL) and auxiliary FM transmitter are located atop Walker Tower.